LYFsmile Logo

 4. Hospital-Based Treatment (If Needed)

-For critical cases, inpatient care may be necessary to stabilize both physical and mental health.
+For critical cases, inpatient care may be necessary to stabilise both physical and mental health.

 *Residential or hospital programs provide 24/7 monitoring, structured meals, and intensive therapy when outpatient care is not enough to ensure safety.*